jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 ## No friends

-This doesn't just mean friends that he’s met recently, though that’s important too.
-You don’t want to be with a socially awkward, reclusive guy, and has no idea how to behave like a generally likable human.
+This doesn't just mean friends that he’s met recently, although that’s important too.

+You don’t want to be with a socially awkward, reclusive guy, who has no idea how to behave like a generally likable human.
 This also goes for his past friends as well.

-If a guy doesn't have any friends that he’s known from before 18, this isn’t necessarily a red flag, but it should make you start looking at things a bit more in-depth.
+If a guy doesn't have any friends that he’s known before the age of 18, this isn’t necessarily a red flag, but it should make you start looking at things a bit more in-depth.

 If a guy doesn’t have any friends from before 22, ***that’s*** a red flag.